 Is there ever a time when you feel like your work is truly finished and complete?

 I don’t know if that ever happens.
 I do know that at some point, YOU MUST LET IT GO!
 Writing a book is a bit like rearing a child.
 Eventually, after you have imbued the child with as much of your worldly experience and wisdom as he or she can grasp and absorb, you have to allow your creation to encounter the world.
 It’s the same with books.
 Writers can fiddle with plots, characters, endings, and beginnings ad nauseam and never feel the book is finished.
 My advice–JUST FINISH THE DAMNED BOOK!
 Get over it and get the book out into the public domain.
 Readers will let you know if you have finished the book–and if they like it.

 What is the biggest misconception beginning writers have about being published?

 Probably that once you get a publishing contract, you are going to become a millionaire.
 I have published two books before Billy Battles with traditional publishers, and I am still in the hunt for my first million.
 The J. K. Rowling’s of the world are anomalies.
-However, thank God they do exist, because it keeps the rest of us working our tails off in pursuit of that elusive kind of success.
-Now, having said that I believe many writers write for the sheer joy we get from telling a good story–at least I do.
-The $$ are less of an incentive.
+However, thank God they do exist because it keeps the rest of us working our tails off in pursuit of that elusive kind of success.
+Now, I believe many writers write for the sheer joy we get from telling a good story–at least I do.
+The money is less of an incentive.

-Because Finding Billy Battles is historical fiction and is set in the 19th Century, I would like readers to get a sense of the time and place of the story.
+Because the Finding Billy Battles trilogy is historical fiction and is set in the 19th and early 20th Centuries, I would like readers to get a sense of the time and place of the story told in the three books.
 I would like them to have an appreciation of the way people lived, how they thought, and how they dealt with both adversity and triumph in a very different era.
-Finally, I would like readers to finish my book and think to themselves: “Damn, I didn’t want that story to end!”
+Finally, I would like readers to finish my trilogy and think to themselves: “Damn, I didn’t want that story to end!”